-MRP No. R9-2006-002 only alters the sampling frequency from Order No. 2000-012, otherwise, Order and MRP No. R9-2006-002 retain the requirements of Order No. 2000-012 for offshore water quality monitoring.
+MRP No. R9-2006-002 only alters the sampling frequency from Order No. 2000-012, otherwise,Except for the intensive monitoring requirement to conduct Conductivity, Temperature and Depth (CTD) measurements at one-meter intervals instead of temperature measurements at three depths,; Order andthe MRP for Order No. R9-2006-002 retains the requirements of Order No. 2000-012 for offshore water quality monitoring.
+CTD measurements will provide the data for receiving water ambient water-conditions for future calculations of the minimum initial dilution factor for the OOO.